Create a Multi-branch Pipeline with GitLab

 project-regular.
 Go to your DevOps project and click Create to create a new pipeline.

-Provide the basic information in the dialog that appears.
+Provide the basic information in the displayed dialog box.
 Name it

 gitlab-multi-branchand select a code repository.

-https://gitlab.comfor GitLab Server, enter the username of the GitLab project owner for Owner, and then select the
+https://gitlab.comfor GitLab Server Address, enter the username of the GitLab project owner for Project Group/Owner, and then select the

-devops-java-samplerepository from the drop-down list for Repository Name.
-Click the tick icon in the bottom-right corner and then click Next.
+devops-maven-samplerepository from the drop-down list for Code Repository.
+Click √ in the lower-right corner and then click Next.

 Jenkinsfile-onlineand then click Create.